COURSE

 SALGINATOBEL BRIDGE

-This is principally a personal project; it can also be considered a poetic work that aims to help us understand what nature is.
-The ways people perceive nature, the values they add to it, and their struggle to become a part of it will be seen through the lens of engineering, design, and material (concrete) within the framework of infrastructure in Switzerland.
+This is primarily a personal project, but it can also be seen as a poetic exploration aimed at deepening our understanding of what nature is.
+The ways in which people perceive nature, the values they assign to it, and their efforts to connect with it are examined through the lenses of engineering, design, and material—specifically concrete—within the context of Swiss infrastructure.

 MATHEMATICS OF NATURE